disel-espol/KV-replay/scripts/README.md

 ### Explanation

 Intensifying is a way to scale up a trace.
 The objective of these method is to generate a trace with the same amount of records and keys as the original but **temporally and spatially scaled**.
 To accomplish that the original trace is divided in subtraces that are aligned at time 0 and merged to create an illusion of concurrency , in which a record of the subtrace N is replayed after a record of the subtrace N-1.
 The numbers of subtraces created and originated is also called **TIF** acronym of **trace intensifying factor**.
 The timestamps between records is also compressed in a factor proportional to the number of subtraces present.
+Is important to say that the subtraces obtained with these method are not the same that the ones obtained with the subtracing script

 ### Description of how to use the script

-The script has 4 **parameters** to enter.
+The script has 3 **parameters** to enter.
 The first is the **original trace file** that we want to scale, the second is the **TIF** we want to made, where TIF means trace intensifying factor , these is the number of subtraces generated and merged.
 The third is the **name of the output file** that will be generated

-The fourth is a an optional value that **defines the way in which the script work**.
-These optional parameter works in the same way as the parameter present in the subTracing script.
-That's because the script needs to make subtraces starting from the input original trace.To accomplish that it uses the same process that the subtracing script do.
-The values that these parameter can have are: **sha, md5, tr, onlynumbers and ascii**.
-The default value is md5 .

 The output trace will have the **same number of records** as the original, but the records will be in order.
 That means that after a subtrace n record will follow a record part of the subtrace n+1 .
 That until it reachs a record part of the last subtrace, in that case the record that will follow it is some record part of the subtrace 1.
 The timestamps also will be compressed.